About

 Gilded Age Stage is based in Hannibal, MO.
 Mark Twain coined the term "The Gilded Age" to describe the United States in the late 1800's.
 The glittering wealth of some thinly gilded the reality of most - poor working conditions, poverty, and racial injustice.
 It is Gilded Age Stage's mission to bring real people from both ends of this spectrum to life on stage.

 Our current show is "MARGARET: The Incredible Molly Brown" which features Hannibal's own Margaret Tobin (Molly) Brown, the extraordinary woman beyond the Titanic's most famous survivor.
-MARGARET launched with a successful run at Hannibal's historic Planters Barn Theater in 2021 and was immediately booked by American Cruise Lines, in addition to event and group bookings in Hannibal and beyond.
+MARGARET launched with a successful run at Hannibal's historic Planters Barn Theater in 2021 and was immediately booked by American Cruise Lines and for groups and events in Hannibal and beyond.

 Interested in booking MARGARET?
 Please contact us to learn more.